vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 ## Algorithms for calculating the *Mark Price*:

- ### 1. Last Traded Price
+ ### 1. Last Traded Price of a Sequence with same time stamp
- The mark price for the instrument is set to the last trade price in the market following processing of each transaction i.e. submit/amend/delete order.
+ The mark price for the instrument is set to the last trade price in the market following processing of each transaction (i.e. submit/amend/delete order) from a sequence of transactions with the same time stamp.

  >*Example:* consider if the mark price was previously $900.
-If a buy market order is placed for +100 that results in 3 trades; 50 @ $1000, 25 @ $1100 and 25 @ $1200, the mark price changes **once** to a new value of $1200.
+There is a market sell order for -20 and a market buy order for +100 with the same time stamp.
+The sell order results in two trades: 15 @ 920 and 5 @ 910.
+The buy order results in 3 trades; 50 @ $1000, 25 @ $1100 and 25 @ $1200, the mark price changes **once** to a new value of $1200.

  ### 2. Last Traded Price + Order Book
 The mark price is set to the higher / lower of the last traded price, bid/offer.